 Tel: (345) 945 8111

-The National Gallery of the Cayman Islands hosts a variety of exhibitions annually featuring local and international artists’ work as well as numerous community exhibitions both at their central facility in Grand Cayman and satellite venues in the Sister Islands.
+NGCI hosts a variety of exhibitions annually featuring local and international artists’ work as well as numerous community exhibitions.
 The main facility is a 9,000sq ft space with three exhibition galleries, plus an art library, lecture theatre, walking labyrinth, sculpture gardens, cafe and gift shop.
 The Gallery also houses the permanent art collection, which traces the Island’s art history through the work of over 100 artists.
-The NGCI runs a series of outreach programmes, adult courses, children’s classes, special events for members and fundraising projects.
-New volunteers and members are welcome.
+The NGCI runs a series of outreach programmes, children & adult classes, special events for members and fundraising projects.
+Volunteers and members are welcome.

 National Trust of the Cayman Islands